 The C programming language can be a rather tricky subject for students, beginner programmers, and even experts to comprehend and learn successfully.
 Compared to other programming languages, C can often be considered to have none of the "training wheels" or safeguards common with the others.
-However, the language is still widely used in several fields due to its efficiency and more nuanced control over computer hardware.
+However, the language is still widely used in several fields, such as operating or embedded systems, due to its efficiency and more nuanced control over computer hardware.
 Therefore, C is still an essential topic for most computer and software engineers.
-The overarching goal of this project is to reduce the barrier to entry for the language in an academic context tailored explicitly for the CPR E 2880 course at lowa State University by improving upon the work done by team sdmay24-34.
+The overarching goal of this project is to reduce the barrier to entry for the language in an academic context tailored explicitly for the CPR E 2880 course at Iowa State University by improving upon the work done by team sdmay24-34.
 The created software system will allow students to upload their code to be automatically analyzed and have constructive, easily understood feedback generated.
-Furthermore, instructors and teaching assistants will be able to view and collect analytics about what students are submitting to the tool.
+Furthermore, instructors and teaching assistants will be able to view and collect analytics about what students are submitting to the tool, allowing for better identification of problematic topics or poor practices.
 This software solution will also aid in reducing the workload on instructors and teaching assistants in addition to the response times to answer student programming questions.